ungoogled-software/ungoogled-chromium-binaries/README.md

     * If this has been done before, pull in new changes from this one if necessary.
 2. Create a new Release (i.e. using GitHub's Release feature) in the fork and upload binaries to it.
 The tag name used must be unique for each Release; it normally matches the ungoogled-chromium version.
 3. Upload binaries to the new Release
 4. Use `utilities/platform_ini_generator.py` to generate an INI file with the correct URLs to binaries.
+It requires paths to a locally stored copy of the binaries for computing hashes.
 Redirect the standard output to an `.ini` file in the `config/platforms` directory with the corresponding version as the name.
-Pass in `--help` for usage information.
+Use the `-h` or `--help` argument for more details.
+    * If a directory structure in `config/platforms` doesn't exist for the binary's target platform and version, create the necessary directories with the associated `display_name` files in the same manner as existing platforms.
 5. If necessary, update `config/valid_versions`.
 If you are uploading the first build for a new version of ungoogled-chromium, this needs to be updated.
 6. Run `utilities/site_generator.py` to generate the new HTML files.
 There are no arguments.
 It must be run from the root of the repository.
 7. Push the resulting changes in the repository.
 Make a pull request against the main repository.